 One Odd Turkey: Craft and “Store”

 Do you ever have a light bulb moment and try to throw an activity together at the last minute?
 I do.
 All the time.
 Sometimes I kick myself for it, but sometimes it works out wonderfully, like this one did.
 I present to you...One ODD Turkey.
 I had the idea that students could create a turkey that has all odd numbers of body parts.
-(1 leg, 3 eyes, 5 feathers, 3 wattles, and so on.)
-Even and ...
+(1 leg, 3 eyes, 5 feathers, 3 wattles, ...
 Read More about One Odd Turkey: Craft and “Store”

 - « Previous Page